larry-gonzales/quiz-show/README.md

 # quiz-show
-A multiple-choice quiz app built with javascript, html and css.
+A multiple-choice desktop quiz app built with javascript, html and css.